SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs: The Framework: SME-TEAM

-\textit{Post-Modelling Phase:} The post-modelling phase secures the long-term trust, accountability, and adaptability of AI systems in SMEs by embedding continuous governance and oversight into day-to-day operations.
-Human–AI collaboration plays a central role, with decision-making protocols formalising human-in-the-loop mechanisms that balance automation with expert judgement, ensuring clear escalation pathways in high-risk domains such as finance, healthcare, and safety-critical industries.
-Alongside this, continuous monitoring and ethical auditing introduce adaptive safeguards, including bias re-evaluation, drift detection, compliance checks, and performance tracking, enabling SMEs to adjust dynamically to shifting ethical standards, regulatory requirements, and operational environments.
-Collectively, these practices shift deployment from a static endpoint to a proactive, ongoing lifecycle, ensuring that AI systems remain transparent, accountable, and trustworthy well beyond their initial rollout.
+(iii) \textit{Post-Modelling Phase:} The final post-modelling phase ``Oversight and Sustainability" typically ensures the overall long-term trustworthiness, accountability and adaptability of these emerging and powerful technologies in the SME community.
+Human-AI collaboration (Layer 6) plays a central role, with decision-making protocols formalizing mechanisms such as human-in-the-loop or human-on-the-loop that balance automation with expert judgement, ensuring clear escalation pathways in high-risk domains such as finance, healthcare, and safety-critical industries.
+Alongside this, continuous monitoring and ethical auditing (Layer 7) is responsible for adaptive safeguards, including bias re-evaluation, drift detection, compliance checks, and performance tracking, enabling SMEs to adapt dynamically to shifting ethical standards and regulatory requirements in a SME-specific operational environment.
+All these post-modelling strategies shift deployment from a static endpoint to a proactive, continuous lifecycle, ensuring that AI systems continue to be transparent, responsible, and trustworthy long after they are first implemented.

-Together, these seven layers form a holistic, phased framework for AI adoption in SMEs.
-By embedding trust, ethics, and AI modeling across the entire lifecycle, the framework equips SMEs to manage operational and ethical challenges while harnessing AI as a catalyst for innovation, competitiveness, and sustainable growth.
+Together, these seven layers in three different phases discussed above form a well-structured framework to adopt AI technologies in business operations.
+Thus, the SME-TEAM framework empowers SMEs to utilize AI as a catalyst for innovation, competitiveness, and sustainable growth while managing operational and ethical challenges by integrating trust and ethical principles throughout the entire lifecycle.